 By creating a single pillar page that provides a high-level overview of a topic and hyperlinks to cluster pages, we effectively signaled to Google that our pillar page is a source of authority on the subject.

 Another benefit of the pillar-cluster model is that it provides site visitors with a better user experience.
 Not only is it easier for Google to crawl our blog and identify semantic relationships between posts, but it's also easier for our audience to find the content they’re looking for.

 Earning high-quality inbound links from websites and pages with high-authority is crucial for boosting your domain authority.
 Unfortunately, as nice as it would be, "If you write it, they will link to it” is not a viable SEO tactic.

 The primary method we use to earn high-quality links is networking with other sites with a higher domain or page authority and requesting links to our content.
 We also make sure our content is relevant to the referring website's content.
-Another way to earn quality backlinks is by following Backlinko's skyscraper method.

 13. Don’t change URLs.